goblinhack/c-plus-plus-examples/std_forward/README.md

 If we have a non const account then we should be able to modify the account.

+As a final aside, std::forward is more or less eqivalent to static_cast<U&&>
+althought there are apparently some corner cases where this is not true; but I'm not aware of them, so please let me know :)

 Here is the full example:
 ```C++
 #include <iostream>